Buffalo Grove, Illinois: Demographics

 In 2011, 16% of Buffalo Grove's residents were Asian, the seventh-highest percent in Chicago suburbs.
 Buffalo Grove's increasing Asian population continued in 2019, with the number jumping to 21%, compared with 8.4% in 2000.
 The particular Asians most represented in Buffalo Grove are Japanese Americans, Indian Americans, and Korean Americans.
 The schools, housing, work opportunities, religious institutions, ethnic businesses, and entertainment attract moving families.
-Also, NeighborhoodScout routinely ranks Buffalo Grove as one of the top 100 safest cities in the US, and some years, the top 10.
-Ronald Goldman, a victim in the O. J. Simpson murder case, grew up in Buffalo Grove.
+Also, NeighborhoodScout routinely ranks Buffalo Grove as one of the top 100 safest cities in the US, and some years, the top ten.

 Being a suburb, Buffalo Grove attracts families looking for a good environment to raise children and avoid the downfalls of living in a city.
 According to the U.S. Census Bureau's American Community Survey data estimates for 2015–2019, of the 15,399 households, 35.5% had children under 18 living with them, and 65.9% were married couples living together.
 Female householder families with no spouse or partner present who own children under 18 years made up 2.4% of all households (0.5% for male equivalent), and 3.3% of households were cohabiting couples.
 Of all households, 23.0% were individuals, and 28.6% had one or more people 65 years and over.
 The average household size was 2.66, and 41.6% spoke a language other than English at home.
 The median age was 41.7 years old.
 The age range was broad, with 23.0% of the population under 18, 32.5% aged 18 to 44 years, 30.0% aged 45 to 64 years, and 14.5% aged 65 years and older.